Prephouse/web/README.md

   }),
 });

-// with the BAD example, the createApi function wouldn't generate the useGetAQuery hook
+// with the BAD import, the createApi function wouldn't generate the useGetAQuery hook
 // and hence this export statement would fail export const { useGetAQuery } = someApi;
 ```